High Efficiency Combined Heat and Power cogeneration (HE CHP)

 A carbon charge applies to natural gas, solid fuel, and mineral oil when used as a fuel.
 The carbon charge is based upon the CO2 emitted when the fuel is combusted.

-However, fuel used in High Efficency Combined Heat and Power congeneration plants (HE CHP) is eligable for relief from:
+Fuel used in High Efficency Combined Heat and Power cogeneration plants (HE CHP) is eligible for relief from:

 The relief for HE CHP is intended to take account of the higher energy efficiency and environmentally-friendly aspects of these plants.

 Claims in respect of fuel used from 1 January 2017 are subject to a new certification process by the Commission for Regulation of Utilities (CRU).

 Next: New provisions in force from 1 January 2017